karmaniverous/stan/.stan/system/stan.system.md

   summary: { changed: string[], failed: string[], fuzzy?: string[] }
   diagnostics: [{ file, causes: string[], details: string[] }, …]
   patch: { cleanedHead: string } # small excerpt
-  attempts: { git: { tried, rejects, lastCode }, jsdiff: { okFiles, failedFiles }, dmp: { okFiles } }
+  attempts: engine counters { git: { tried, rejects, lastCode }, jsdiff: { okFiles, failedFiles }, dmp: { okFiles } }
   END_STAN_PATCH_FEEDBACK

 - Assistant behavior upon FEEDBACK:
   - Recognize the envelope and regenerate a unified diff that addresses the detected causes (path/strip/EOL/context).
-  - Keep LF endings, a/ b/ prefixes, and ≥3 lines of context; paths must be relative to repo root; avoid binary.
+  - Keep LF endings, a/ b/ prefixes, and ≥3 lines of context; paths must be relative to the repo root; avoid binary.
   - If partial success occurred, scope the new diff to remaining files only (or clearly indicate which ones are updated).
   - Propose prompt improvements (below) as appropriate.